Back to Blog

 The solution started with visibility.
 Redis Streams provide the XPENDING command, which lets you inspect pending entries — their delivery count, last delivery time, and owning consumer.
 That’s gold for recovery logic.

-We built a new endpoint: POST /recipe-pipeline/requeue.
+I built a new endpoint: POST /recipe-pipeline/requeue.
 It doesn’t blindly requeue everything.
 Instead, it applies smart filtering:

 • Only consider jobs idle for more than a threshold (configurable, default 5 minutes)